AdobeDocs/experience-manager-screens.en/help/user-guide/channel-assignment.md

    ![image](/help/user-guide/assets/channel-assign1.png)

    You can configure the properties from the **Channel Assignment** dialog box from the section below.
-Refer to [Channel Properties](#channel-properties) section to learn more about channel properties.
+See [Channel Properties](#channel-properties) section to learn more about channel properties.

 ## Understanding Channel Properties from Channel Assignment {#channel-properties}